markdown-extended/manifest/mde-manifest.md

 Unlike indentation rules for blocks ([§§](#A6)), ALL lines of a pre-formatted block MUST be indented as this is the only rule to identify that kind of content.

+Any character of a code span MUST be rendered "as is" in the final output, as the raw litteral written character.

+**Implementation Notes:** In an HTML output rendering, any character must be transformed to its HTML entity equivalent (for instance, the left angle `<` must be rendered as `&lt;`) to be finally rendered by the browser as what was written.

 #### C.6.b.
 Fenced code blocks {#C6b}

 ##### C.6.b.1.
 Basics {#C6b1}